anonymous-fse2022/anonymous-fse2022/README.md

 make afl-dm RUNTIME=1 R=10
 ```

-* To show evaluation results table, run:
+* To extract and display evaluation results table, run:
 ```bash
 python3 show_table_*.py
 ```

 * Table numbers correspond to table numbers in the paper.
-For example to show replication results of Table 2, run:
+For example to show replication results in Table 2, run:
 ```bash
 python3 show_table_2.py
 ```

-**Note**: Running all the experiments can take few days.
+**Note**: Running all the experiments may take 3 to 4 days.
 Therefore, it can be useful to run experiments in steps, as shown by the commands above.
 **Note**: Running one run experiment for one hour will take roughly 2 hours to complete.
 The user needs to account for the additional execution time of evaluation and compilation scripts.